V-Kudryashov/md-Files/BikeLab/BikeLab.md

 Getting bike up.
 Use if the bike falls over.
 - **getHitPoint** -
 Returns the midpoint between the front and back touch points.
+<a name="feet"></a>
+#### 1.1.2 Feet
+**Description**<br>
+The Feet class manages the behavior of the feet of a rider on a bike, including the positioning, state management, and interaction with a ball in a motoball game.
+**Properties**
+- **public Transform ball: The ball transform for motoball.
+- **footTargetPosition: Target position for the feet.
+- **footDown: Indicates if the foot is down.
+- **waitStart: Indicates if the system is waiting to start.
+- **motoball: Indicates if the motoball mode is active.
+**Public Methods**
+- **reset Sets waitStart to true, indicating that the system is waiting to start.
+- **start Sets waitStart to false, indicating that the system has started.
+- **getStateL Returns the state of the left foot.
+- **getStateR Returns the state of the right foot.
+- **getLeftFoot Returns the left foot object.
+- **getRightFoot Returns the right foot object.

 <a name="input"></a>
 ### 1.2 Input